aouimar/Shops/readme.md

 ##

-This application is programmed using PHP/LARAVEL 5.4 and Bootstrap 4.3
+This application is programmed using PHP/LARAVEL 5.4 and Bootstrap 4.3 , FontAwesome.

 Some useful command that i used to do some setting and database configuration: